cyan2k/llama.cpp/README.md

 # deactivate XTC

-.\llama-cli.exe -m .\gemma-2-ifable-9b-q8_0.gguf -p "write a sotry about the discovery of a Euclid Class SCP" -n 2000 -s 1337 --xtc-threshold 0.0
+.\llama-cli.exe -m .\gemma-2-ifable-9b-q8_0.gguf -p "write a sotry about the discovery of a Euclid Class SCP" -n 2000 -s 1337 --xtc-probability 0.0

 # save output to file with dynamic file names